 Mal-union when the fracture heals with abnormal bone alignment

 Joint stiffness of the shoulder and elbow

-A humerus shaft fracture requires approximately three months to heal.
+A humeral shaft fracture requires approximately three months to heal.
 Major attention is drawn to restore the function of the elbow and shoulder joints that may have stiffened during the immobilisation phase.
 Rehabilitation will begin as soon as the fracture has become stable as recommended by the orthopaedic surgeon.
 Physical exercise is gradually increased in intensity to regain strength, flexibility and range of movement of the elbow and shoulder.
-The prognosis of humerus shaft fracture is usually good.
+The prognosis of humeral shaft fracture is usually good.
 Standard rehabilitative therapy includes: